 11.3.5.5 Construction of an SAE Confirm message

 A peer generates an SAE Confirm message by passing the KCK, the current value of the send-confirm counter (see 8.4.1.37 (Send-Confirm field)), the scalar and element from the sent SAE Commit message, and the scalar and element from the received SAE Commit message to the confirmation function CN.
+When the AKM used is <ANA-2>, the username of the transmitter of the SAE Confirm message is also passed to the function CN.

 confirm = CN(KCK, send-confirm, commit -scalar, COMMIT-ELEMENT , peer-commit-scalar,

-PEER-COMMIT-ELEMENT)
+PEER-COMMIT-ELEMENT [, username])

+Where username is optionally appended when the AKM is <ANA-2>.
 The send-confirm counter shall be in the format specified in section 8.2.2 (Conventions) in the order in which it is transmitted over the air.
-The message shall be transmitted to the peer as described in 11.3.7 (Framing of SAE).
+The username shall be encoded as a string of octets in the order sent, if applicable, The message shall be transmitted to the peer as described in 11.3.7 (Framing of SAE).

 Instruct the editor to modify section 11.3.5.6 as indicated: